neuronsimulator/nrn/simctrl/cvode.rst

         of density mechanisms and point processes.

-        During a run, record the stream of values in the specified range variable into the yvec Vector along with time values into the tvec Vector.
+        During a run, record the stream of values in the specified range variable into the yvec :class:`Vector` along with time values into the tvec :class:`Vector`.
         Note that each recorded range variable must have a separate tvec which will be different for different cells.
 On initialization the yvec and tvec Vectors are resized to 1 and the initial value of the